Table of Contents

 which this may not happen[4], so once

-again, it is best to be responsible and call hClose
+again, it is best to be responsible and call hClose all the time.

 When reading and writing from a file, the operating system maintains an internal idea of the current position.
 Each time you do another read, the operating system returns the next chunk of data that begins at the current position, and increments the position to reflect the data that you read.

-to find out your current position in the file.
+You can use hTell to find out your current position in the file.

 When the file is initially created, it is empty and your position